raphranadoor/mollyai/mollyapp_privacy_policy.md

-# Privacy Policy for MollyApp
+# Privacy Policy for Molly AI
 **Effective Date:** August 17, 2025
 **Last Updated:** August 17, 2025

 ## Introduction

-This Privacy Policy describes how MollyApp ("we," "our," or "us") collects, uses, and shares information when you use our mobile application (the "App").
+This Privacy Policy describes how Molly AI ("we," "our," or "us") collects, uses, and shares information when you use our mobile application (the "App").
 MollyApp is an AI-powered nutrition assistant that helps users analyze food and receive personalized dietary guidance.

 ## Information We Collect